- What’s A Booster

-But if you're a minor and immunocompromised, you need to get the Pfizer vaccine as your third dose because it’s the only one authorized for your age group.
+If you're a minor and immunocompromised, you need to get the Pfizer vaccine as your third dose (a month after your second) because it’s the only one authorized for your age group.
 According to the L.A.
 County Department of Public Health, minors should bring:

 - Your CDC Vaccine Card showing your prior Pfizer doses

 - A responsible adult with an ID and a signed consent form from your parent or legal guardian (more on that below.)

 - If you have health insurance, bring your health insurance card (though COVID-19 vaccines are free regardless of insurance status.)

 - Proof that you are 12 or older, such as a birth certificate, medical documents or school ID.

 - "16 and 17-year-olds should be accompanied by their parent or legal guardian if possible."
 If that’s not possible you need to bring a consent form signed by your parent or legal guardian.

 - "12 through 15-year-olds must be accompanied by their parent, legal guardian, or a responsible adult.
 If you bring a responsible adult, the consent form must name the responsible person and be signed by the parent or legal guardian," according to LACDPH.